-Four weeks, three ways; you’ll never run out of things to do in the buzzing coastal region of Torbay, in Devon, during a month-long visit
+Four weeks, three ways; you won’t run out of things to do in the buzzing coastal region of Torbay, in Devon

 With miles of walks around pristine beaches and secluded coves, afternoons spent savouring fresh crabs and cream tea, and weekends mountain bike riding, sailing and kite surfing, there’s little wonder why it draws comparisons to its French counterpart.